andrewacashner/hearingfaithms/chapters/chapter-3.md

 > *Respond.* O great mystery and admirable sacrament, that the animals should
 > see the newborn Lord, lying in the manger.
-> Blessed Virgin, whose womb was worthy to bear the Lord Christ.
+> Blessed Virgin, whose womb was worthy to bear the Lord Christ.\
 > *Versicle.* Greetings, Mary, full of grace: The Lord is with you.
 [@Catholic:Breviarium1631, 175:
-"*Respond.* O magnum mysterium, & admirabile sacramentum, vt animalia vidêrent Dominum natum, iacentem in praesepio: \* Beata Virgo, cuius viscera meruêrunt portare Dominum Christum. *Versicle.* Ave Maria, gratia plena: Dominus tecum.]
+"*Respond.* O magnum mysterium, & admirabile sacramentum, vt animalia vidêrent Dominum natum, iacentem in praesepio: \* Beata Virgo, cuius viscera meruêrunt portare Dominum Christum. *Versicle.* Ave Maria, gratia plena: Dominus tecum."]

 The chapter mandated that while "the lessons should be sung in their entirety," "the *chanzoneta* shall serve for the Responsory, which shall be prayed speaking